wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-more-flows/includes/4-flow-store-documents.md

 1. In Power Automate, select **My Flows**, and then select **Automated--from blank**.

-1. In the **Choose your flow's trigger** search field, enter *onedrive*, and select the **OneDrive for Business - When a file is created** trigger.
+1. In the **Choose your flow's trigger** search field, enter *OneDrive*, and select the **OneDrive for Business - When a file is created** trigger.
 Name your flow and press create.

     ![OneDrive for Business - When a file is created trigger](../media/onedrive-trigger.png)

-1. In the **Folder** field select the folder button, and then select the **Finished Documents** folder that you created in the previous step.
+1. In the **Folder** field, select the folder button, and then select the **Finished Documents** folder that you created in the previous step.

 1. Select **New step**.